backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2018-05-25-application-logs-trails-on-a-crime-scene.md

 categories: unbelievable-exception
 intro: >
   Logs are the trails left by an application.
 Can we say the more log we have, the more accurate can be an analysis?
-    Find out the answer in this episode!
+    Find out the answer down below!
+image:
-image: sherlog-holmes.jpg
+    file: sherlog-holmes.jpg
+    caption: Ah, the command line... one of the best places to have fun...
 ---

 “Hey, here’s the log file, the error is in there!” - He told me.
 How fool I was when I lend him my pendrive, hoping to